DavidPowell/OpenModes/doc/install.rst

 ---------------------
 The following software packages are the absolute minimum to run OpenModes:

-- python 2.7 (3.x not currently supported)
+- python 2.7, or any version after 3.3
 - numpy (1.6.2 or later)
 - scipy
 - `gmsh`_ (2.8.4 or later)